Bringing eggs and sperm together in a carefully controlled environment to generate high-quality embryos, also known as in vitro fertilisation.

 Following the thawing of your frozen embryos, one or two can be transferred to your uterus through a narrow catheter passed through your cervix – this is the same method that’s used in a fresh IVF cycle.

 You’ll be able to take a pregnancy test 18 days after embryo transfer.
-If this is positive, you can attend one of our East of England clinics including Cambridge, Colchester or Norwich, for a pregnancy scan about 20 days later.
+If this is positive, you can attend one of our East of England clinics including Cambridge, Colchester, Norwich or Wickford, for a pregnancy scan about 20 days later.

 If your embryos are frozen and stored by us, we’ll contact you each year and ask you to confirm your wishes for the next 12 months.
 If you wish to continue storage with us there will be an annual storage fee.